teuben/nemo/text/plotting25.md

 * options per input table

--x --xcol     column number(s) for X axis
+-x --xcol     column number(s) for X axis.
+Some tables might allow colnames?
 -y --ycol     column number(s) for Y axis
 -X --dxcol    column(s) with errors in X. Must match the X set.
 0 to skip -Y --dycol    column(s) with errors in Y. Must match the Y set.
 0 to skip